 Power transformers work using electromagnetic induction and wires coiled around a metal core.
 Your head would explode if we tried to explain it all here, so let’s just leave it as “wall voltage in and high voltage out.”
 It is important to note that the primary (input side) and secondary (output side) of a power transformer are not directly connected.
-This is a safety feature because it means that if you fuck up, and fuck up you will, your unsafe situation is limited by how much power the transformer can handle and not how much power your home’s circuit breaker can handle (usually a fuckton).
+This is a safety feature because it means that if you feck up, and feck up you will, your unsafe situation is limited by how much power the transformer can handle and not how much power your home’s circuit breaker can handle (usually a feckton).

 Never build an amplifier that connects to your home’s wiring without a power transformer.
 Some vintage amplifiers and radios did not have power transformers.
 Do not use these without an isolation transformer (120V in and 120V out).

 The electricity that comes out of your power transformer is still AC.
 Turning this AC into DC is the rectifier’s job.
 In tube amps, we usually use diodes.
 Diodes can be rectifier tubes (5AR4 tube, for example) as well as solid state devices (semiconductor diodes, like 1N5408).
 Both types of diode allow current through in only one direction.
 Now, remember how we said that AC flows in two directions?
 Rectifiers fix this, but they aren’t perfect.